GoodnessJames/monty/README.md

 Project Description.

 Push Function: This operation adds a new element on top of a stack.
 It takes an integer value as a parameter and then, checks if the stack is empty. if so it returns an error.
 Otherwise it goes ahead and add and shift the pointer to the new top element.

+Pall Operation: This prints the top element of the stack without removing it from the stack.
+The stack element and pointer are static (not changed).
+We just want to see what is on top.